The web standards model

 Brief history of the web

 In the late 1960s, the US military developed a communication network called ARPANET.
-This can be considered a forerunner of the Web, as it worked on packet switching, and featured the first implementation of the TCP/IP protocol suite.
+This can be considered a forerunner of the internet, as it worked on packet switching, and featured the first implementation of the TCP/IP protocol suite.
 These two technologies form the basis of the infrastructure that the internet is built on.

 In 1980, Tim Berners-Lee (often referred to as TimBL) wrote a notebook program called ENQUIRE, which featured the concept of links between different nodes.
 Sound familiar?